-CSP anywhere in the world believes they need more than five partners.
+Worryingly, not a single CSP anywhere in the world believes they need more than five partners.

-How many partners on average do you believe will be needed to support the use cases in this key sector?
+support the use cases in this key sector?
 (CSP view)

 This is a significant disagreement.
 CSPs are still thinking too small - individual partnerships, rather than wider ecosystems in which tens or even hundreds of third-party providers can participate.